Empty Sella Syndrome

 What is empty sella syndrome?

 Empty sella syndrome (ESS) is a rare disorder that affects a structure in the skull called the sella turcica.
 This is a bony structure at the base of the brain.
 It is where the pituitary gland is located.
-With ESS, imaging tests show that the area looks larger than normal.
+ESS may be seen on a brain or pituitary MRI.
+It is a description of what is found on the scan.
+Imaging tests show that the area looks larger than normal.
 And it is not completely filled by the pituitary gland.

 - Primary ESS.
 The pituitary gland is usually flattened.
 This type is more common in women who are obese and have high blood pressure.
-It has also been linked to fluid buildup in the brain.
+It has also been linked to cerebrospinal fluid buildup and pressure enlarging the sella turcica in the brain.

 What causes empty sella syndrome?